-In most cases, the issuer will likely need to set a minimum offering amount.
+In most cases, the issuer will need to set a minimum offering amount to meet the 12-month funds sufficiency requirement.
 The minimum offering amount under the exemption must not be less than the issuer's estimate of the funds required to continue its operations and achieve its business objectives for the next 12 months, considering offering costs, the issuer's working capital or deficiency, projected operating cash flow, and any committed sources of additional funding.